varnish/Varnish-Book/README.rst

 * Build system for said training material

-This is the training material Varnish Software uses for professional Varnish training courses.
+This is the training material Varnish Software uses for professional Varnish training courses for **Varnish 3**.
 It is made available under a Creative Commons CC-BY-NC-SA license (See the LICENSE file for details) as a book.
+You can download the compiled book for **Varnish 4** at https://www.varnish-software.com/download-varnish-book.

 The build system produces different sets of PDFs.
 Varnish Software currently offers two different two-day courses: `Varnish System